-40. National plans may have a narrow scope, such as targeting marine litter or single-use plastics.
+- 43. National plans may have a narrow scope, such as targeting marine litter or single-use plastics.
 Some outline a more ambitious scheme to develop a sustainable plastics value chain.
 Others are embedded in broader waste management plans or environmental conservation strategies.
-The national strategies and plans generally recognize that:

-- a) plastics are essential in a modern economy, so that effective reduction of non-essential use of plastics and management of plastic waste is a growing necessity - b) fundamental changes are required: in the behaviour of consumers, in the behaviour of the economic actors in the plastics value chain, in waste management practices, and in financing of waste management and in the development of circular economy initiatives at both national and municipal levels and - c) that economic factors are key drivers of reforms to production of plastic products, plastic use and effective management of plastic waste value chains.

-41. National plastics management strategies and plans are tailored to the specific needs and capacity of each country - from large economies where a circular economy is established, to small
+The national strategies and plans generally recognize that: - a) plastics are essential in a modern economy, so that effective reduction of non-essential use of plastics and management of plastic waste is a growing necessity - b) that fundamental changes are required: in the behaviour of consumers, in the behaviour of the economic actors in the plastics value chain, in waste management practices, and in financing of waste management and in the development of circular economy initiatives at both national and municipal levels and - c) that economic factors are key drivers of reforms to production of plastic products, plastic use and effective management of plastic waste value chains. - 44.
+National plastics management strategies and plans are tailored to the specific needs and capacity of each country from large economies where a circular economy is established, to small islands where the volumes of plastic waste may be unable to create the economies of scale needed for reuse or recycling of many forms of plastic waste.
+The importance of national action plans has been highlighted in the 'plastics treaty' INC-2 preparatory documents.
+Many WIO national strategies or plans share many of the following common elements.
+These elements may be embedded in different instruments (e.g., policies that address marine litter, waste management, the circular economy, or conservation): - a) improved knowledge of MPP and the plastics life cycle through monitoring of plastic trade, plastic waste management, plastic pollution and the economics of plastic and plastic waste - b) public and private (or public-private) investment in solid waste management and the plastic waste value chain - c) improved institutional arrangements, particularly between national and municipal or local authorities and waste management contractors https://wedocs.unep.org/bitstream/handle/20.500.11822/42622/CG2.pdf

-39 Flipflopi, ALN, SIBK, 2023.
-State of Affairs: Policies, Regulations and Laws that Address the Harmful Effects of Single-Use Plastics in the East African Community (2023).
-Baker McKenzie.
-2017.
-Is the East African Community a Model for Plastics Pollution Strategy?
-Environmental Law Insights.

-40 European Commission.: Staff Working Document accompanying 'A European Strategy for Plastics in a Circular Economy'.
+43 European Commission.: Staff Working Document accompanying 'A European Strategy for Plastics in a Circular Economy'.
 SWD(2018) 16 final.
 The Packaging & Packaging Waste Directive (PPWD) 2018 sets packaging recycling targets for all materials.
-The Waste Framework Directive 2018/851 introduced 'eco-modulated' EPR fees, e.g., recyclable packaging incurs lower and non-recyclable packaging is heavily penalised.
-41 SACEP, 2019.
-Regional Marine Litter Action Plan for South Asian Seas Region.
-South Asia Co-operative islands where the volumes of plastic waste may be unable to create the economies of scale needed for reuse or recycling of many types of plastic waste.
-The importance of national action plans has been highlighted in the 'plastics treaty' INC-2 preparatory documents.43 Many national strategies or action plans share many of the following common elements.
-These elements may be embedded in different instruments, e.g., policies that address marine litter, waste management plans, circular economy initiatives, or environmental conservation:
+The Waste Framework Directive 2018/851 introduced 'ecomodulated' EPR fees, e.g., recyclable packaging incurs lower and non-recyclable packaging is heavily penalised.